At a Glance

 Make sure to highlight any previous experience you have with tech disputes, especially if you've worked on matters related to the DMA, DSA, AI Act, or Online Safety Act.
 Be prepared to discuss specific cases or projects that demonstrate your expertise in these areas.

-Research the top-tier tech clients that the firm works with, such as social media platforms and search engines.
-Understanding their business models and the regulatory challenges they face will help you tailor your answers and show your genuine interest in the role.
+Familiarise yourself with the top-tier tech clients the firm represents, such as social media platforms and search engines.
+Understanding their business models and the regulatory challenges they face will help you engage in meaningful discussions during the interview.